Murder & Assault

 Murder is the most serious criminal offence and if convicted of murder, an accused is liable to a sentence of life imprisonment.
 An assault case may be more serious if the offence involves assault with a weapon, assault causing bodily harm, or aggravated assault.
-Theses charges attract thorough police investigation, rigorous prosecution and the most punitive penalties of all criminal offences.
-Rod J.A.
-Gregory can represent you across the full spectrum of murder and assault charges.
-Depending on the type of charge you are facing, Mr. Gregory will take a specific approach to the defence of your charges.
+These charges attract thorough police investigation, rigorous prosecution, and the most punitive penalties of all criminal offences.
+Rod Gregory can represent you across the full spectrum of murder and assault charges.

-The Criminal Code refers to homicide, which is the causing of death of another person.
-The Criminal Code is concerned with culpable homicide, which is murder, manslaughter or infanticide.
-Section 222(5) of the Criminal Code defines homicide as causing death by an unlawful act, due to criminal negligence, caused by threats of fear of violence or deception, or, in the case of a child or sick person, willful frightening.
-By contrast, non-culpable homicide is the killing of another person for reasons that are not criminal, caused completely by accident or in self-defence.
+The Criminal Code defines culpable homicide as causing death by an unlawful act, due to criminal negligence, produced by threats of fear of violence or deception, or, in the case of a child or sick person, willful frightening.
+By contrast, non-culpable homicide is the killing of another person for reasons that are not criminal, such as by accident or in self-defence.

-Section 229 of the Criminal Code refers to murder as the death of a human being where an individual intended to cause death or cause bodily harm that is likely to cause death and acted recklessly.
-Murder is classified as first or second degree murder.
-Both are meant to cause death and the intent does not need to be present throughout the act or series of actions or events.
-The difference is that first degree murder involves forethought and the intention to kill; the death is considered “planned and deliberate.”
+Section 229 of the Criminal Code refers to murder as the death of a human being where an individual intended to cause death or cause bodily harm that is likely to result in death.
+Murder is classified as first or second degree.
+First degree murder involves forethought and the intention to kill; the death is considered “planned and deliberate.”
 This is not the case with second degree murder.

-The penalty for murder is life imprisonment, regardless of whether the verdict is first or second degree murder.
-The amount of time that must be served before being eligible for parole is different.
-The minimum period of imprisonment for first degree murder is 25 years and for second degree murder is 10 years, but in both cases a longer period may result.
+The penalty for murder is life imprisonment, regardless of whether the verdict is first- or second-degree, although the amount of time served before one is eligible for parole varies.
+The minimum period of imprisonment for first-degree murder is 25 years and for second-degree murder the minimum is 10 years.

-Murder may be reduced to manslaughter under section 232(1) of the Criminal Code when the person who caused the death of another did so in the heat of passion caused by sudden provocation.
-Provocation refers to a wrongful act or an insult that is sufficient to deprive an ordinary person of the power of self-control.
-Manslaughter is defined as a homicide where the accused did not intent to kill the victim.
+Murder may be reduced to manslaughter under section 232(1) of the Criminal Code when the person who caused the death of another did so in the heat sudden provocation.
+Provocation refers to a wrongful act or an insult that is sufficient to deprive an ordinary person of self-control.
+Manslaughter is therefore a type of homicide wherein the accused did not intend to kill.

-For a finding of manslaughter, the crown must prove that there was an “objective foreseeability of the risk of bodily harm, which is neither trivial nor transitory, in the contact of a dangerous act,” but there is no need to establish a foreseeability of death.
-In other words, no premeditated intention needs to exist and instead the death must occur due to an assault.
+For a finding of manslaughter, the Crown must prove there was an “objective foreseeability of the risk of bodily harm, which is neither trivial nor transitory, in the contact of a dangerous act,” but there is no need to establish a foreseeability of death.
+In other words, no premeditated intention needs to exist and instead, the death must occur due to an assault.

 For manslaughter, there is no minimum penalty and no minimum period to serve prior to being eligible for parole unless the accused used a firearm in the commission of the offence.
 If so, the mandatory minimum sentence is 4 years’ imprisonment.
 From a client’s point of view, the difference in results between a conviction for murder and manslaughter is significant.

-- “Assault causing bodily harm” is a more serious charge that can result if serious injury occurs.
+“Assault causing bodily harm” is a more serious charge that result in serious injury.
 Bodily harm includes:

 - Cuts requiring stitches;